noobspace

 Error Fixed: Bard isn’t currently supported in your country.
 Stay tuned!

 If you’re getting this error message on the bard.google.com page: “Bard isn’t currently supported in your country.
 Stay tuned!”
 Well, you’re lucky to be here.
 Just use any US or UK VPN and refresh the page.
-You’ll see the option to join the waitlist.
-However, please note that it doesn’t increase the chances of getting Bard.
+To download the right VPN, check out our lists:

-We’ve also compiled some of the F.A.Qs from Google’s official Bard AI FAQs page.
+We’ve also compiled some of the FAQs from Google’s official Bard AI FAQs page.
 Take a look:

 What’s Bard all about?